manuel-st/mc-datapacks/README.md

 # List of Datapacks

+## All Stones Tools
+Allows the player to craft stone tools out of every stone variant.
+It is no longer necessary to use cobblestone, additionally these stone blocks can be used as well in any combination: Clean stone, every variant of stone bricks, smooth stone and granite, andesite and diorite as well as their polished variants.

+Download [this zip-file](_packs/All_Stones_Tools-V1.zip).
+Installation instructions can be found [here](#Datapack-Installation).

 ## Mob Tags
 > Tags in data packs allow players to group items, blocks, fluids, entity types or functions together using JSON files.<br>
 > -- [Minecraft Wiki](https://minecraft.gamepedia.com/index.php?title=Tag&oldid=1416823)